 Hydrogen sulphide (H2S) is a highly toxic gas that can be deadly in high concentrations.

-It has a characteristic odour of rotten eggs, which is noticeable at low concentrations, but prolonged exposure can desensitise the sense of smell and lead to a false sense of safety.
+It has a characteristic odor of rotten eggs, which is noticeable at low concentrations, but prolonged exposure can desensitize the sense of smell and lead to a false sense of safety.

 The toxicological properties of H2S are due to its ability to inhibit cellular respiration and cause oxygen deprivation, leading to respiratory failure and death.